Specialist health roles in SEND

 Designated Clinical Officer (DCO)

-They work with health and Council partners across the SEND system in South Tyneside.
+Our DCO is a registered nurse and health visitor and works with health and local authority partners across the SEND system in South Tyneside.

 Responsibilities